cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 The examples in this tutorial are simple *by design*--they were created to illustrate different scenarios in a way that makes it easy to understand what is going on.
 The idea is to use the examples as templates for more complex implementations.

 ## OpenWrt installation and initial configuration
 Now that you have the hardware, the first thing to do is to install OpenWrt.
-Flashing a default OpenWrt image onto a ***compatible device* is a very easy and safe procedure** because it's been tested multiple times.
-(For extra safety precautions, you might want to search the Web for your device + OpenWrt to see if there's any indexed forum post or comment regarding installation issues and bugs, for example.)
+Flashing a default OpenWrt image onto a **compatible device** is a very **easy and safe procedure** because it's been tested multiple times.
+(For extra safety precautions, you might want to search the web for `your-device` + `openwrt` to see if there's any indexed forum post or comment regarding installation issues and bugs, for example.)

 If you're **new to all this**, the folks at OpenWrt were kind enough to provide a plethora of instructions on [how to install and uninstall OpenWrt](https://openwrt.org/docs/guide-user/installation/start) and even put together an [**installation checklist**](https://openwrt.org/docs/guide-user/installation/generic.flashing#installation_checklist).
 At the very least, do the following: